 11 Mar Words of Wisdom #2: Classroom Management with Physical Proximity

-Using physical proximity as a classroom management technique ensures student on-task behavior (and prevents student misbehavior).
+Using physical proximity as a classroom management technique increases on-task behavior and discourages student misbehavior.

 THE POWER OF PHYSICAL PROXIMITY

 A band director in one of my workshops once expressed utter frustration with a trumpet player.
-This student continually cut up in rehearsal.
+This student continually talked and cut up in rehearsal, drawing other students’ attention.

 “Center back of the fourth tier,” he replied.

 “And is there an open aisle allowing you physical proximity beside him in five strides or fewer?”
 I asked.

 “No,” he said.
 “Everyone files in from the outside.”